jothepro/doxygen-awesome-css/docs/customization.md

 ## CSS-Variables

-This theme is highly customizable because a lot of things are parameterized with CSS variables.
+This theme is highly customizable because many aspects are parameterized with CSS variables.

-Just to give you an idea of how flexible the styling is, click this button:
+To give you an idea of how flexible the styling is, click this button:

 <div class="primary-button" onclick="toggleThemeVariant()" onkeypress="if (event.keyCode == 13) toggleThemeVariant()" tabindex=0>Alter theme</div>